 Step 1: Match your needs to a new provider

 If you want to switch NBN providers, a little bit of research goes a long way.
 What you’re looking for from a new provider is important to address.
 If you’re after faster speeds on a comparable speed tier, check the typical evening download speeds of your provider-to-be.
 Most plans are now unlimited, but you should also be mindful of your data usage.
 After all, you want to choose the best NBN plan for your household.

-If you’re curious about how your current or future-provider speeds compare to the typical evening speeds on offer from the competition, see below for a round-up of providers, sorted by fastest typical evening speed.
+If you’re curious about how your current or future provider speeds compare to the typical evening speeds on offer from the competition, see below for a round-up of providers, sorted by fastest typical evening speed.
 To change your speed tier, simply click the drop-down box in the top left corner.
 Additionally, the ACCC has a quarterly updated webpage that’s dedicated to the average download and upload speeds for the biggest NBN providers.
-This page also takes into account average daily outages and latency, if either of these factors are part of your appraisal.
+This page also takes into account average daily outages and latency, if either of these factors is part of your appraisal.

 Step 2: Check for hidden costs

-Whether it’s your current provider or your intended replacement provider, it’s worth taking a look at the fine print to see what additional costs may be involved in churning.
+Whether it’s your current provider or your intended replacement provider, it’s worth taking a look at the fine print to see what additional costs may be involved in switching.
 For the provider you intend on leaving, you may be charged a fee for leaving a contract before its agreed term.
 Additionally, you may have to provide a certain amount of notice to switch providers, which means you may be charged for additional days or even an extra month if you don’t factor in the notice period.